-In “Emperor,” the post-World War II occupation of Japan drama, Matthew Fox plays the brigadier general given the responsibility of investigating Emperor Hirohito’s involvement in the war, his knowledge of war crimes and his ability, as the divine head of state, to prevent any of that.
+In “Emperor,” the post-World War II occupation of Japan drama, Matthew Fox plays the brigadier general given the responsibility of investigating Emperor Hirohito’s involvement in the war, his knowledge of war crimes, and as the divine head of state, his ability to prevent any of that.

-Did Fellers, a real person, just like MacArthur, have a Japanese girlfriend?
+Did Fellers, a real person just like MacArthur, have a Japanese girlfriend?
 The film says they met at “Douglaston College,” which does not appear to have ever existed.
 So apparently not.
 A Hollywood invention, like the “ten day deadline.”
 But he did go to Japan, more than once, before the war.
 He wrote about the Japanese military, as the movie says.
 And he met an exchange student in college, according to his family.

-He was in military intelligence, and just before America entered the war, he made a few fairly large boo-boos in the Middle East.
+He was in military intelligence, and just as America entered the war, he made a few fairly large boo-boos in the Middle East.
 He got labeled “Anglophobe,” and his blundering was costly to the British, fighting the Germans and Italians on their own in the Med and North Africa at the time.

-And did his mission to “save” the Emperor pay off?
-Yes and no. Japan turned less feudal and militaristic and more democratic/capitalistic, overnight.
-But some argue that these acts gave the Japanese cover for living the lie that they were the “victims” of the war, allowed them to deny atrocities, war crimes, etc., as the acts of a few.
+Not prosecuting him allowed Japan to turn less feudal and militaristic and more democratic/capitalistic, overnight.
+But some argue that MacArthur’s mania for keeping the emperor out of the noose gave the Japanese cover for living the lie that they were the “victims” of the war, allowed them to deny the countless atrocities, war crimes, etc., as the acts of a few.
 The fact that for decades, they kept films such as “The Last Emperor” and pretty much anything about the “Rape of Nanking” out of Japanese cinemas or off NHK TV backs that up.
 We gave them room for denial.

 The denying goes on and on.

 “Emperor” does a great job of presenting Japan’s rationalizations/justifications for its actions, at least the ones they gave and continue to give themselves.
-They were attacking and seizing British, French, American and Dutch colonies (tell that to the Koreans), and were only doing in China what the west had done 100 years before.
+They were attacking and seizing British, French, American and Dutch colonies (tell that to the Koreans), and were only doing in China what the West had done 100 years before.
 In their minds, anyway.
 It’s almost a piece of Japanese apologia.

 And the film is a lot murkier on other issues, what the Emperor knew and when he knew it, and whether or not this effort to bend “justice” to fit expediency was justified.